lorencerri/discord-guardian/README.md

 **3.** Run `npm start` to start the bot

+**4.** Ensure the highest role the bot has is higher than others so it can remove their roles

 #### Commands

 *You can mention the bot instead of using a prefix*